 What is compliance and why is it important?

 Compliance is following the laws, regulations, and other requirements that govern our university activities.
 The university has identified over 400 compliance areas regulated by federal, state, local and/or other requirement.
 To help ensure the university community stays on track with these requirements, the university works daily to promote a culture of compliance and ethical conduct within the organization.

 What are the steps to report potential non-compliance?

 First, we encourage you to report your suspicions to your supervisor, or to another member of management; please see the Compliance Directory, which provides contact information of these officials.
-If you have reason to believe your supervisor is involved and/or previous reports haven’t been acted upon, the university offers a Compliance Hotline.
+If you do not feel comfortable speaking to your supervisor or you have reason to believe he or she is involved and/or previous reports haven’t been acted upon, the university offers a Compliance Hotline.

 What is the Compliance Hotline?